fullaware/astrosurge/README.md

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-# Beryl

-[Beryl](https://en.wikipedia.org/wiki/Beryl) is a mineral composed of beryllium aluminium silicate known as morganite, emerald and aquamarine.
-Easily mistaken for kryptonite.

 Ethical AI use provided via feedback score and comment.
 [3 Laws of Kindness](https://www.fullaware.com/posts/aigoldenrule/)